VamosC/PAT/README.md

 # PAT
-some solutions to problems in PAT
+Some solutions to problems in PAT

+The following are the questions I have passed